TheNotary/ruby-gems/body.md

 *Wait to see if it's remotely applicable*

 I was hoping that someone could tie in the creation of stars to the creation of gems.
-But I realized that it's not gems that form like stars, rather rails apps do!
+But I realized last night that it's not gems that form like stars, rather rails apps do!
 All this stuff, these space particles, mostly hydrogen, just kinda drifted in -- gravitated towards this central, monolithic body.
 And after a certain point, things started to get hot.
 Things got out of hand!
-There was too much friction, too much stuff, and things are on the verge of igniting in a blaze of nuclear fusion -- this is the kind of fire that won't go out in our god damn lifetimes.
-Once a star reaches that point, it's completely out of our control.
-At this point, this point of no return it's become a fixture of the universe.
-A symbol of life amidst haphazardness, amidst chaos --completely absent of any notions of coercion or management.
+There was too much friction, too much stuff, and things reached the verge of igniting in a blaze of nuclear fusion -- this is the kind of fire that won't extinguish in our god, damn lifetimes.
+Once a star reaches that point, it's completely out of anyone's control.
+At this point, this point of no return it becomes a fixture of the universe.
+A symbol of life amidst haphazardness, amidst chaos --completely absent of any notions of coercion or management outside of it's own brilliant, blazing body.

 Did you bank 50k this year?
 100k?
 200k?
 Ok... ok... but are you a fixture of the universe...
-Are you the reason for the presence of the elemental table we experience as a part of our physical existence?
+Are you the reason for the spectrum that we know as the periodic table of elements?
 No madams and sirs, we are not of these things.
-Try as one might with ascriptions of measurements and commendations, those on that path are nothing more than kidders and self-delusionists with but a loose sense of context.
+And try as some might with ascriptions of measurements and commendations, those on that path are nothing more than kidders and self-delusionists with but a loose sense of context.
+A more noble question than salary or rank I recommend everyone ask themselves is this: am I creating beauty of some kind?

 Anyway that's what a feature-rich rails application is: A mass of particles on the verge of nuclear detonation.
+And maybe every good rails app --MAYBE EVERY GOOD THING should lead up to an explosion.
+A really nice one that produces more for the universe than what existed before hand.
+Maybe that's what I'm getting at.

 With that said, lets begin by first creating a fake rails app that we'll add pseudo complex functionality to.

 ## Rails App, Square 1